 Investigate and become familiar with management of the life cycle of availability and acquisition of natural resources and raw materials through to the eventual demolition and reuse/recycling or disposal.
 You will acquire the ability to evaluate, analyse and appraise regulatory planning and development documents to advise on environmental implications.

-This UNSW Built Environment short course introduces and applies a whole-of-life approach to built environment sustainability.
+This UNSW School of Built Environment short course introduces and applies a whole-of-life approach to built environment sustainability.
 It discusses the life cycle of built form from the availability and acquisition of natural resources and raw materials, through processing and manufacture to on-site construction and use, maintenance and refurbishment, and eventual demolition and reuse/recycling or disposal.
 The environmental impacts at each stage of the life cycle are considered, such as initial and recurrent embodied energy, wastes generated and their management, and ways in which design may minimise or eliminate such impacts.

 By the end of the course, you will: